Electric vehicle fires less common but still problematic

 Battery chemistry is also evolving, with higher nickel cathodes being adopted, lithium iron phosphate batteries (less prone to fires) making a resurgence and more attention being paid to solid-state batteries.

 Elsewhere, the consultancy expects manufacturers to move towards cell-to-pack designs.
-This change in battery-pack structures can better cope with the risk of thermal runaway.
+This change in battery-pack structure can reduce the risk of thermal runaway.